jeapostrophe/reach-examples/crowdfunding/readme.md

 # Current Issues

 1. `parallelReduce` does not appear to run correctly on Algorand.
 Contributors 1 and 2 appear to run correctly.
 Subsequent contributors don't.
 See the Tests below.
+I'm currently debugging.
 1. I need to add the ability to remit contributions to contributers if `(timeout == true && balance() < goal)`.
 Jay has suggested I use linear state to save individual contributions so that remit them individually.
 1. I need to allow contributors to contribute more than once.